serezhub/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

     // If any document in the specified source collection is modified but is not deleted,
     // then the ETL will not send a delete command to the destination, thus saving a history of it.
     if (deleted == false)
         return false;
     // If the source document was deleted, the destination will also be deleted
-    // including all of it's version history. else return true;
+    // including all of its version history. else return true;
 }
 {CODE-BLOCK/}